-Edmund Spenser was probably the son of a gentleman tradesman.
+Edmund Spenser is thought to be the son of a gentleman tradesman.
 His father may have been the John Spenser from Lancashire who moved to London and became a member of the Merchant Taylor’s Company.

 Merchant Taylor’s School, London.
 Pembroke Hall College, Cambridge.

-1569: Contributes several sections to the English version of “A Theatre for Worldlings” edited by Jan van der Noodt.
+1569: Spenser contributes several sections to the English version of “A Theatre for Worldlings” edited by Jan van der Noodt.
 In particular he translated epigrams by Petrarch and four sonnet paraphrases.

-1573: Receives his BA degree from Cambridge University.
+1573: He receives his BA degree from Cambridge University.

-1576: Edmund Spenser receives his MA degree from Cambridge University.
+1576: He receives his MA degree from Cambridge University.

-1578: Is employed as a secretary to John Young the Bishop of Rochester, who was formerly Master of Pembroke College, Cambridge.
+1578: Spenser is employed as a secretary to John Young the Bishop of Rochester, who was formerly Master of Pembroke College, Cambridge.

-1579: Is employed by Robert Dudley, the Earl of Leicester and becomes part of the group called Areopagus, surrounding Sir Phillip Sidney.
+1579: He is taken into the employment of Robert Dudley, the Earl of Leicester and becomes part of the group called Areopagus, surrounding Sir Phillip Sidney.
 (5th December) Entry in the Stationer’s Register for the publication of his work “The Shepherd’s Calendar”.

 1580: First reference to “The Fairie Queene” is made in some letters to Gabriel Harvey a friend from Cambridge.
 He is appointed Secretary to Arthur, Lord Grey of Wilton, who is the Lord Deputy of Ireland.
-(August) Sets foot in Ireland with Grey and works as Clerk of the Privy Council at Dublin Castle.
+In August he travels to Ireland with Grey and works as Clerk of the Privy Council at Dublin Castle.

-1581: (9th March) Succeeds Lodowick Bryskett as Clerk in the Chancery for Faculties which pays him a regular sum of money whilst still being employed by Grey.
-(December) He leases the castle and manor house at Enniscorthy in County Wexford for a short while and then leases a dissolved monastery at New Ross in Wexford.
+1581: Spenser succeeds Lodowick Bryskett as Clerk in the Chancery for Faculties on 9th March which pays him a regular sum of money whilst still being employed by Grey.
+In December he leases the castle and manor house at Enniscorthy in County Wexford for a short while and then leases a dissolved monastery at New Ross in Wexford.
 He then takes a house in Dublin and New Abbey, County Kildare.

-1583: Edmund Spenser appointed as Commissioner of Musters for County Kildare.
+1583: Spenser is appointed as Commissioner of Musters for County Kildare.

 1586: He is given Kilcolman Castle in Munster, which formed part of the lands confiscated from the Irish Earl Desmond, as a reward for putting down the rebellion of Trim.
 Is given the task of populating Munster with English people.

 1590: Books 1 to 3 of “The Fairie Queene” are published by William Ponsonby in London.
-(9th December) Stationer’s Register records his work “Complaints: Containing Sundery Small Poems of the World’s Vanity.
+The Stationer’s Register records his work “Complaints: Containing Sundery Small Poems of the World’s Vanity on 9th December.

-1591: Returns to Ireland having been granted a life pension of £50 per year by the Queen.
-“Complaints and Daphniaida is published by William Ponsonby (December) Produces the dedicatory epistle to Raleigh “Colin Clout’s Come Home Again”.
+1591: He returns to Ireland having been granted a life pension of £50 per year by the Queen.
+“Complaints and Daphniaida is published by William Ponsonby in December, He produces the dedicatory epistle to Raleigh “Colin Clout’s Come Home Again”.

-1595: Publication of “Colins Clout’s Come Home Again” and “A Pastoral Elegy on the Death of the Most Noble and Valorous Knight, Sir Philip Sydney”.
+1595: The publication of “Colins Clout’s Come Home Again” and “A Pastoral Elegy on the Death of the Most Noble and Valorous Knight, Sir Philip Sydney”.

-1596: Revisits London.
+1596: Spenser revisits London.
 Publication of “The Fairie Queene” Books 4-6, and “Four Hymns”.
 King James the Sixth of Scotland accuses Spenser of slandering his mother Mary Queen of Scots as the figure of Duessa in the “The Fairie Queene” .

-1598: Takes dispatches from Sir Thomas Norris, the Governor of Munster to London to give to the Privy Council.
+1598: He takes dispatches from Sir Thomas Norris, the Governor of Munster to London to give to the Privy Council.

 (1609): Full publication of “The Fairie Queene” including “Two Cantos of Mutability”.